In which culture in Setu Tribe rooted?

-Setu Tribe draws inspiration from the many cultures we honor and represent.
+Setu Tribe is universal.
+We are inspired by our own individual practices and by the many cultures we honor and represent.
+We carefully incorporate that which we are moved to explore with reverence and gratitude for our ancestors.
 Many of the practices that we have chosen to incorporate into our performance have deep rooted meanings and symbolism in various cultures.
 As a tribe, we honor the history behind these meanings and symbols.
 As individuals, these practices resonate for each of us for historical as well as for personal reasons.

 Before each performance, the Setu Sisters gather to adorn and paint each another with white paint.
 White symbolizes hope, purity, and peace.
 In Native American Culture, the color white also symbolized the “spirit of the wolf which gives strength.”
 (Palmer, 2006) Hope, Purity, Peace, and Strength are the blessings that we call upon for each sister in the tribe as we support one another in growth and transformation.
 The acts of adorning and painting your sister and of being painted and adorned is bonding, empowering, meditative, grounding, and trust building for our tribe.